BAkinmarin/filmreview/README.md

 ### [Media](#media)

 ### [Code](#code)
-- [Code Institute's Codestar Blog Walkthrough]() inspired the idea for this project and informed the process for setting and wiring up the database, coding with Django and environment variables.
+- [Code Institute's Codestar Blog Walkthrough]() inspired the idea for this project and informed all steps in respect to setting and wiring up the database, coding with Django and Python, Bootstrap, setting up environment variables and serving static files.

 [Back to Top](#ux)